-- 1 Now Philopater, on learning from those who came back that Antiochus had made himself master of the places which belonged to himself, sent orders to all his footmen and horsemen, took with him his sister Arsinoe, and marched out as far as the parts of Raphia, where Antiochus and his forces encamped. - 2 And one Theodotus, intending to carry out his design, took with him the bravest of the armed men who had been before committed to his trust by Ptolemy, and got through at night to the tent of Ptolemy, to kill him on his own responsibility, and so to end the war.
+1 Now Philopater, on learning from those who came back that Antiochus had made himself master of the places which belonged to himself, sent orders to all his infantry and cavalry, took with him his sister Arsinoe, and marched out as far as the parts of Raphia, where Antiochus and his forces encamped.

+2 And one Theodotus, intending to carry out his design, took with him the bravest of the armed men who had been before committed to his trust by Ptolemy, and got through at night to the tent of Ptolemy, to kill him on his own responsibility, and so to end the war.

 3 But Dositheus, called the son of Drimulus, by birth a Jew, afterward a renegade from the laws and observances of his country, conveyed Ptolemy away, and made an obscure person lie down in his stead in the tent.
-It befell this man to receive the fate which was meant for the other.
+It turned out that this man received the fate which was meant for the other.

-- 4 A fierce battle then took place; and the men of Antiochus prevailing, Arsinoe continually went up and down the ranks, and with dishevelled hair, with tears and entreaties, begged the soldiers to fight manfully for themselves, their children, and wives; and promised that if they proved conquerors, she would give them two minas of gold apiece. - 5 It thus fell out that their enemies were defeated in hand-to-hand encounter, and that many of them were taken prisoners.
+4 A fierce battle then took place.
+The men of Antiochus were prevailing.
+Arsinoe continually went up and down the ranks, and with dishevelled hair, with tears and entreaties, begged the soldiers to fight bravely for themselves, their children, and wives, and promised that if they proved conquerors, she would give them each two minas of gold.

+5 It thus fell out that their enemies were defeated in hand-to-hand encounter, and that many of them were taken prisoners.

-6 Having vanquished this attempt, the king then decided to proceed to the neighbouring cities, and encourage them.
+6 Having vanquished this attempt, the king then decided to proceed to the neighboring cities, and encourage them.

-7 By doing this, and by making donations to their temples, he inspired his subjects with confidence.
+7By doing this, and by making donations to their temples, he inspired his subjects with confidence.

 8 The Jews sent some of their council and of their elders to him.
-The greetings, guest-gifts, and congratulations of the past, bestowed by them, filled him with the greater eagerness to visit their city.
+The greetings, welcoming gifts, and congratulations of the past, given by them, filled him with the greater eagerness to visit their city.